daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to determine their location in the content.
+#### The user must be able to determine their location in the content

 The user must be able to get information about their current position in the publication without losing their reading position.
 The minimum